What Are Social Payments and How to Use Them

 With the way the trend is going, I expect to see more and more financial institutions launching and testing different social payment solutions to make transferring digital currency easier and more convenient.

-Are Social Payments Only Accepted Online?
+Are They Only Accepted Online?

 You can easily find places that take Google Pay, Amazon Pay, Apple Pay, and PayPal on the internet, but can you use these services to pay for things in the brick-and-mortar world?

 The answer is sometimes.
 There are stores that take these types of payments in the real world, and we’re seeing more and more options at registers that allow the scanning of a phone to take payment.
 Sometimes this is set up through a traditional credit card and sometimes it’s set up through social payments.

 Right now, we’re in the development stage of this technology.
 So, not all stores take payments like this, and even when they do they don’t always work with all of the types of payments made on the market.
 It’s wise at this point to carry cash or a traditional credit card as well to make sure you are covered.

 With more and more different technologies allowing money exchange to happen digitally through peer-to-peer services and through direct payment merchants, hackers are becoming more interested in the “opportunity” to steal from people.